Re: COVID-19: Booking Sessions In-Person, Online or Phone

 Common Types of Trauma

 Betrayal Trauma.
 Being betrayed by a loved one where trust is broken.
 For example, being cheated on or being abused by your partner.

 Developmental Trauma.
 Chronic family trauma.
 This might include having a parent with mental illness or substance abuse, losing a parent, witnessing domestic violence, emotional neglect, not having the basic necessities, and or direct verbal, physical, spiritual or sexual abuse.

-Single-Incident Trauma: Examples may include a car accident, tornado, death of a loved one, bullying, or physical or sexual assault.
+Single-Incident Trauma: Examples may include a car accident, tornado, death of a loved one, bullying, or physical, sexual assault, or financial crisis.